Lawn Tips - Early Spring

 Aeration leads to a healthier lawn by poking holes in the soil.
 It improves drainage, reduces weeds and soil compaction and helps prevent thatch.
 It is best to aerate southern grass between mid-spring and early-summer and northern grass in the fall.
 Aerating northern grasses in the spring can damage new grass shoots.

-Topdressing your lawn with compost builds a deeper root system, increases water holding capacity, and nutrient retention.
-Apply 1/4 to 1/2" good quality compost to the lawn.
+Top-dressing your lawn adds organic material to an established lawn.
+Top-dressing with compost builds a deeper root system, and allows the soil to better retain water and nutrients.
+Spread ¼”– ½” of good quality, fine compost over bare spots or the entire lawn.
 View topdressing with compost video for more information.

 herbicide.
 Gardening expert, Melinda Myers, shares eco-friendly weed control tips.